 Durability: tick.
 Affordability: tick.
 Appearance: big tick!

 There’s just one little big problem.
 There are so many laminate flooring options available, how do you know which one you should pick?
-Well, that’s where we come in.
+Well, that’s where you need proper research.

 Read on to learn about the top three factors that typically complicate decisions around buying laminate floors, and find out how to filter through the options to select the most suitable laminate floor for your home.